v-tushar/budgetbot/README.md

-# FinGenius: AI Personal Finance Advisor
+# BudgetBot: AI Personal Finance Advisor

 A simple AI-powered financial advisor that helps you manage your money using 5 different AI technologies.

-## What is FinGenius?
+## What is BudgetBot?

-FinGenius is a smart financial assistant that can:
+BudgetBot is a smart financial assistant that can:
 - Categorize your spending automatically
 - Answer financial questions with expert knowledge
 - Calculate budgets and financial plans
 - Find patterns in your spending
 - Give personalized financial advice

-## Why Use FinGenius?
+## Why Use BudgetBot?

 Managing money can be confusing.
-FinGenius makes it simple by:
+BudgetBot makes it simple by:
 - Using AI to understand your financial data
 - Providing clear, helpful advice
 - Automating complex calculations